RyanZmu/Jeoprady-App/README.md

 - Interact with the jService API and pull random categories and questions to build a Jeoprady board.

-- Display my understanding of OOJS programming and also Functional Programming to show my ability to create responsive webpages that can react to user interaction.
+- Display my understanding of OOP and also Functional Programming to show my ability to create responsive webpages that can react to user interaction.

 ## How To Play
 <details>